eXhumer/ink/readme.md

 [![Build Status](https://github.com/eXhumer/ink/workflows/test/badge.svg)](https://github.com/eXhumer/ink/actions)
 [![npm](https://img.shields.io/npm/dm/@exhumer/ink?logo=npm)](https://npmjs.com/package/@exhumer/ink)

+**This is a fork of the original [ink](https://github.com/vadimdemedes/ink) project with upgraded dependencies and small changes for personal use.
+I would suggest you to use the original project.**

 Ink provides the same component-based UI building experience that React offers in the browser, but for command-line apps.
 It uses [Yoga](https://github.com/facebook/yoga) to build Flexbox layouts in the terminal, so most CSS-like props are available in Ink as well.
 If you are already familiar with React, you already know Ink.